spree/hub_gem/README.md

 spree_hub_client
 ================

-Serializers and Client to push your Spree Storefront object to the hub.
+Serializers and Push API Client to push your Spree Storefront object to the hub.

 Installation